 For this reason, lenders rarely repossess vehicles for not having car insurance.
 Although it is usually in the loan agreement that they can repossess the car for not having insurance, they are not likely to do so.
 They are more likely to use force-placed insurance to protect their investment without any additional costs to them.
 The high cost of the force-placed insurance is passed on to you, the borrower.

 If the lender does use force-placed insurance and you do not pay the cost of the coverage or your payment, your vehicle could still be repossessed.
 If a lender feels that you cannot maintain the terms of the loan and you are currently failing to do so, they can repossess the vehicle at any time after your car insurance coverage lapses.

 What to Do

 If you are having trouble paying both your car insurance and your bank loan on your vehicle, the best thing you can do is talk to your lender.
 You may be able to work out a payment arrangement so that you can keep your car insured and keep it from repossession from lack of payment.
-Your lender can tell you the minimum coverage that you must have to be within the terms of the loan as well, and you may be able to lower your current coverage to save money.
+Your lender can tell you the minimum coverage you must have to be within the terms of the loan as well, and you may be able to lower your current coverage to save money.

-Another thing that you can do if you are struggling to pay both insurance and car note is shop around for the best car insurance rates.
-Getting several online quotes from multiple car insurance companies will ensure that you are paying the least possible amount for the coverage that you absolutely need.
+Another thing that you can do if you are struggling to pay both insurance and car note is to shop around for the best car insurance rates.
+Getting several online quotes from multiple car insurance companies will ensure that you are paying the least possible amount for the coverage that you need.
 The consequences of not having insurance are simply not worth it.